 - 1. Take three-phase service from the City's system at a nominal standard voltage of 13,800 volts or greater. - 2.
-Is fully interruptible.
-Any firm load must be separately metered and served under the otherwise-applicable rate schedule. - 3.
-Enter into a service agreement with a term of 5 years, agreeing to pay a minimum contract demand rate, such service commencing no more than 18 months after contract execution. - 4.
+Is-Requires 3,000 kW or more of fully interruptible demand.
+Any firm load must be separately metered and served under the otherwise-applicable rate schedule.

+- 3. Enter into a service agreement with a term of 5 years, agreeing to pay a minimum contract demand rate, such service commencing no more than 18 months after contract Interruptible Service Rate Agreement (Contract) execution. - 4.
 Customer's load characteristics will not have a detrimental effect on City.
 Detrimental effects will be determined at the City's sole discretion and may include, but are not limited to harmonics, sudden unexpected load or voltage fluctuations, an expected power factor of less than 90%, adverse impacts on other City infrastructure, a proposed load that is not consistent with City's planning and zoning regulations, and excessive financial risk to City. - 5.
-The City determines that it has sufficient capacity available in production and transmission facilities at the location where service is requested.
+The City determines that it has sufficient capacity available in production, distribution, and transmission facilities, at the location where service is requested, as it pertains to the current and future development plans of the City. - 5.6.
+Has a monthly load factor of 60%, or greater.
+This does not include the time when directed to curtail by the City.